isu-digital/digitalcollections.lib/pages/about.md

 ## Availability

 Most collections should be available to users on and off campus.
-Occasionally, collections may be restricted, and this will be noted in the description.
+Occasionally, collections may be restricted, and this will be noted in the resource's description.
 If you have issues accessing the online materials, [please contact us](https://forms.office.com/r/rbtMLy9D7i){:target="_blank" rel="noopener"}.

 ## Improve Digital Collections